srikailash/srikailash.github.io/_posts/2020-01-01-Learning-how-to-learn.md

 as we can remember pictures better.

 5. Make sure to spend good amount of time on things not related.
 I recognize that reading fiction made me better with memory.

+6. Make sure you have the proper foundation for things that you're planning to learn.
+You can grasp tougher things only when you are strong with fundamentals.